Melbourne Stars (WBBL)

-The Melbourne Stars (WBBL) are an Australian women's Twenty20 cricket team based in St Kilda, Victoria.
+The Melbourne Stars are an Australian women's Twenty20 cricket team based in St Kilda, Victoria.
 They are one of two teams from Melbourne to compete in the Women's Big Bash League, the other being the Melbourne Renegades.
 To date, the Stars' best performance occurred in WBBL|06 when they ended the regular season as minor premiers before ultimately finishing as runners-up.

 History

 Formation

 One of eight founding WBBL teams, the Melbourne Stars are aligned with the men's team of the same name.
 At the official WBBL launch on 10 July 2015, Meg Lanning was unveiled as the Stars' first-ever player signing.
 Lanning would also become the team's inaugural captain, while David Hemp was appointed as the inaugural coach.

 The Stars played their first match on 5 December against the Brisbane Heat at the Junction Oval, winning by 20 runs.

 Rivalries

 Hobart Hurricanes

 The Stars and Hobart Hurricanes have combined to produce an inordinate amount of matches with close finishes, including: